Illustration pricing doesn't have to be a mystery.

-In my experience, pricing has more to do with self-esteem, self-confidence, and self-worth – than the “going rate”.
-I’ve also noticed a lot of illustrators undervaluing themselves.
-Not even taking into account their time and needs for living expenses.
+Illustration pricing, in my experience, has more to do with self-esteem, self-confidence, and self-worth – than the “going rate”.

 - Your costs of doing business and living